GeoMOER/moer-bsc-project-seminar-upscaling/docs/units/_unit07/unit07-06_machine_learning_models.md

 ```

 ## Explanation of Results
--Optimal mtry: The model tested mtry values from 1 to 10.
+- Optimal mtry: The model tested mtry values from 1 to 10.
--mtry = 5 was selected as the optimal value because it resulted in the lowest RMSE (13.75), indicating the smallest average prediction error.
+- mtry = 5 was selected as the optimal value because it resulted in the lowest RMSE (13.75), indicating the smallest average prediction error.
--The corresponding R-squared for mtry = 5 was 0.562, suggesting that about 56% of the variance in the target variable was explained by the model.
+- The corresponding R-squared for mtry = 5 was 0.562, suggesting that about 56% of the variance in the target variable was explained by the model.
--The MAE for mtry = 5 was 11.15, indicating the average magnitude of the prediction errors.
+- The MAE for mtry = 5 was 11.15, indicating the average magnitude of the prediction errors.

 ## Variable Importance in Random Forest